dustinpfister/blog_posts/_posts/lodash_set.md

 layout: post
 categories: lodash
 id: 344
-updated: 2018-12-04 17:10:10
+updated: 2018-12-04 18:16:53
-version: 1.4
+version: 1.5
 ---

 A few months ago I wrote a post on the [\_.get](/2018/09/24/lodash_get/) method so for todays post on [lodash](https://lodash.com/) I might as well write one on [\_.set](https://lodash.com/docs/4.17.10#set) as well.
-The \_.set method works just like that of the \_.get method in lodash, only it can be used to set a propert rather than getting it.
+The \_.set method works just like that of the \_.get method in lodash, only it can be used to set a property rather than getting it.

 <!-- more -->